gopalkrishnawaja/CS6140-Project/README.md

 ## Future Work

 Future enhancements could involve exploring imbalance reduction techniques like SMOTE and Near Miss Algorithm, testing the model on different datasets, and conducting A/B testing for model validation.
+We could also look into exploration of advanced deep learning architectures like attention mechanisms, transformers, or graph neural networks for enhanced performance.
+Transfer learning techniques could be evaluated to leverage knowledge across domains, and domain adaptation methods can be explored.
+Dynamic URL analysis over time and real-time processing optimizations are other avenues for exploration.
+Privacy-preserving methods, collaborative learning for knowledge sharing while preserving privac, Cross-language URL classification, ethical considerations, and addressing biases for fair and responsible classification are essential aspects to explore in future research.

 ## References